Golfer Andrew Johnston Drops Trou, Saves Pants-Free Par At Nordea Masters

 “Oh he’s having a little… change of clothing, yeah.
 Well I wonder what’s gonna find its way onto social media?”

 In case you were wondering, the PGA rules, via the Arizona Republic, state that golfers on the men’s side must wear pants.
-Not shorts, not jeans or cutoffs, and certainly not boxer-briefs.
+Not shorts, not jeans or cutoffs, and certainly not boxer briefs.

 While it was a great shot accompanied by a great moment, it didn’t help Johnston’s overall performance at the Nordea Masters.
 As of this writing, Beef is in 34th place, 13 strokes behind leader Scott Jamieson.